psychemedia/island-storynotes/mackerel.md

 ...

-Mackerel.— At Chale during the past few days there have been large draughts of mackerel, and the fishermen iave been reaping a good harvest.
+Mackerel.— At Chale during the past few days there have been large draughts of mackerel, and the fishermen have been reaping a good harvest.
 We are informed, too, that at Sandown about 10,000 heads of mackerel were caught on Friday night.

 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18740523/011/0006
 Isle of Wight Observer - Saturday 23 May 1874